500 Series Mic Pre with Silk

 Input and output circuits must be freed from ground dependence so that only the “wanted” signal enters and leaves the processing path.
 Transformers are the ideal solution.
 The sweet and silky sound of my classic old favorite consoles was achieved with big transistors and large high quality transformers.
 Rupert Neve Designs Portico modules achieve similar quality today without the bulk or the cost.

 In order that modules can work together as would be expected (i.e. in a proprietary console configuration) without producing hum, R.F. interference, or other interactions, the connecting interfaces, grounding, levels and impedances must receive careful attention.
-Each Portico module is a complete integral signal processor that delivers its specified performance independently.
+Each of our Portico and 500-Series modules is a complete integral signal processor that delivers its specified performance independently.
 This is one of the reasons we use transformers.

 A 12-way precision rotary switch controls gain from 0 to 66 dB in 6 dB steps.